The Class Actions Law Review: India

-Once a court certifies an action as a class action, it can neither be withdrawn nor abandoned and no agreement, compromise or satisfaction can be entered into unless the court has given (at the applicant's expense) notice in the prescribed manner to all interested persons.
-The legislation, however, is silent as to how the court is then to proceed.
+Once a court certifies an action as a class action, it can neither be withdrawn nor abandoned and no agreement, compromise or satisfaction can be entered into unless the court has given (at the applicant's expense) notice in the prescribed manner to all interested persons.25 The legislation, however, is silent as to how the court is then to proceed.
 In particular, there is no provision for a 'fairness hearing' (as known in, for instance, the US courts).
 The absence of clarity in the legislative framework has led the Indian courts to proceed in an ad hoc manner and falter many times.

-The following is illustrative of this situation.
+The following is illustrative.

-The Supreme Court of India found itself in a peculiar situation over PIL in the Olga Tellis case.
-The city of Mumbai (then known as Bombay) sees a continuous influx of migrants, who settle in shanties because of the unaffordability of regular housing.
+The Supreme Court of India found itself in a peculiar situation over a PIL in the Olga Tellis case.26 The city of Mumbai (then known as Bombay) sees a continuous influx of migrants, who settle in shanties because of the unaffordability of regular housing.
 These dwellings sometimes spill over onto public pavements.
 In 1985, the city sought to evict the pavement dwellers, but it did not offer them any alternative shelter.
 There was public outrage as this was just prior to the outbreak of the monsoons.
 (Mumbai has heavy torrential rains during the monsoon months).
 Moved by the plight of the pavement dwellers, a citizens' group approached the High Court of Bombay, through a leading senior advocate who 'candidly conceded' in court that his clients were not claiming any fundamental or legal right on the part of the pavement dwellers to stay on the pavement, rather they were only looking at a humanitarian approach to tide them over the monsoon period.
 On the strength of this, the eviction was halted.
 However, when the monsoons had passed, the pavement dwellers stayed put and some other organisation now petitioned the Supreme Court directly (under its writ jurisdiction) contending that the pavement dwellers had a fundamental right to stay on the pavement unless alternative accommodation was made available.
 The new set of petitioners representing the pavement dwellers claimed that they had nothing to do with the previous set (who had given the undertaking to the High Court).
 The problem was compounded because, in a PIL suit (where the CPC does not apply), no public notice was given and neither was the matter declared a representative action under the provisions of the CPC.
 Unfortunately the Supreme Court did not provide any guidance for future reference and simply dismissed the argument relating to res judicata, stating that there can be no estoppel of fundamental rights and therefore any concession in the lower court (under a mistake of law) would not affect the fundamental rights of pavement dwellers to approach the Supreme Court and the Court ruled on the merits in favour of the pavement dwellers.

 The issue was soon to be revisited.
 Lack of clarity on the procedure to be followed (and the absence of any court-led procedures) led to an alarming situation in the Bhopal Gas Leak case.
 By way of background, the Bhopal Gas Leak Disaster in December 1984 (in the city of Bhopal) was the worst industrial accident known to mankind.
 A major American multinational chemical company, Union Carbide Corporation, was involved.
 The government stated that over 3,000 people had died and another 30,000 suffered serious injuries.
 As Union Carbide was a US-based corporation, India immediately saw multitudes of 'ambulance-chasing' lawyers descend on the city and get people at large to sign over power of attorney to the lawyers, and in this way purporting to represent the victims.
-This led the government of India to step in and enact special legislation, the Bhopal Act, conferring exclusive powers on the central government, inter alia, to represent all victims and deal with the claims to the claimants' best advantage.
+This led the government of India to step in and enact special legislation, the Bhopal Act,27 conferring exclusive powers on the central government, inter alia, to represent all victims and deal with the claims to the claimants' best advantage.
 By virtue of the Bhopal Act, the central government ousted the claimants and took over the right to be represented in the matter (whether within or outside India) to the same extent as the original claimants.
 The Bhopal Act specifically allowed the government to enter into a compromise with Union Carbide but failed to provide any procedure or guidelines to be followed.

 Armed with the Bhopal Act, the government filed a civil suit in the Bhopal civil court before a special court constituted for this purpose, and claimed a total of US$3 billion for the victims (making it the largest damages case in the world at the time).